-The world that William Shakespeare creates in The Tempest has many features that make it recognizably like the world we live in.
+The world that William Shakespeare creates in The Tempest has many features that make it recognizably like our own.
 There are bad, self-seeking people; brothers fall out with brothers; people who have power are reluctant to give it up; people fall in love; children love their fathers but want to break free.
-But there are elements in The Tempest’s world that are very unlike the world we live in.
-There is a fairy-spirit; there is music in the very air of the island; and there is a powerful magician who can command the elements and even, he tells us, bring the dead back to life.
-Combining reality and magic, Shakespeare creates an uncanny but morally coherent world through the play’s genre, design, themes, and characters.
+But there is also a fairy-spirit, music in the very air of the island, and a powerful magician who can command the elements and even, he tells us, bring the dead back to life.
+Combining reality and magic, Shakespeare creates an uncanny but morally coherent world.

-This edition features a variety of interleaved materials that expand upon allusions in the play and explore elements of its stagecraft.
+This edition features interleaved materials that expand upon allusions in the play and explore elements of its stagecraft.
 Appendices offer excerpts from Shakespeare’s key sources and inspirations, along with historical materials on exploration and colonialism.

 “I heartily welcome this new edition of The Tempest.
 In their introduction, the editors offer a deftly balanced, deeply nuanced interpretation of the play.
 While fully explicating its historical context, sources, and afterlife, the editors engage deeply with the play’s ethical ambiguities.
 They reveal The Tempest as a canonical play that speaks powerfully to today’s social concerns about justice, memory, revenge, service, freedom, and power.
 As the editors put it beautifully, ‘it is a quality of great works of art that they—unlike the people who make them—grow younger, stronger, more various, and more influential as they grow older.’
 Long may it be so.” — Gail Kern Paster, Professor Emerita, Folger Shakespeare Library